Parallel R#

 # Example of chaning for-loop and purrr's map() to furrr's future_map()

-# Just a demo slow function, that waits for 5 seconds
+# Just a slow demo function that waits for 5 seconds

 slow_function<-function(i) {